docQodly/docs/docs/api/$binary.md

 If viewed in a text editor or console, the response may appear as a long string of characters representing the binary data.
 :::

+### Mandatory Use of `$expand`

+The `$expand` parameter is mandatory when using `$binary=true`.
+This ensures that the BLOB data is correctly expanded and retrieved from the specified attribute.

+## Combining with Other Parameters

+While `$binary=true` is primarily used for saving BLOB data, it can be combined with other parameters to refine the request:

+- **$filter:** Ensure that the BLOB data is retrieved from a filtered set of records.

+- **$orderby:** Retrieve and save BLOB data from a sorted set of records.

 ## Use Cases